-Restructuring, impairment and disposal charges in our consolidated statement of operations for the fiscal years 2022 and 2021 included \$25 million and \$36 million, respectively, for the write-down of certain lease-related ROU assets and other lease-related charges.
-As of each October 30, 2022 and October 31, 2021, short-term and long-term lease liabilities included \$52 million of liabilities related to restructuring activities.
+Restructuring charges in our consolidated statement of operations for the fiscal years 2023, 2022 and 2021 included \$7 million, \$25 million and \$36 million respectively, for the write-down of certain lease-related ROU assets and other lease-related charges.
+As of each October 29, 2023 and October 30, 2022, short-term and long-term lease liabilities included \$44 million and \$52 million of liabilities related to restructuring activities.